Night vision: Biological night vision

 Many animals have a tissue layer called the tapetum lucidum in the back of the eye that reflects light back through the retina, increasing the amount of light available for it to capture, but reducing the sharpness of the focus of the image.
 This is found in many nocturnal animals and some deep sea animals, and is the cause of eyeshine.
 Humans, and monkeys, lack a tapetum lucidum.

 Nocturnal mammals have rods with unique properties that make enhanced night vision possible.
 The nuclear pattern of their rods changes shortly after birth to become inverted.
 In contrast to conventional rods, inverted rods have heterochromatin in the center of their nuclei and euchromatin and other transcription factors along the border.
 In addition, the outer layer of cells in the retina (the outer nuclear layer) in nocturnal mammals is thick due to the millions of rods present to process the lower light intensities.
 The anatomy of this layer in nocturnal mammals is such that the rod nuclei, from individual cells, are physically stacked such that light will pass through eight to ten nuclei before reaching the photoreceptor portion of the cells.
 Rather than being scattered, the light is passed to each nucleus individually, by a strong lensing effect due to the nuclear inversion, passing out of the stack of nuclei, and into the stack of ten photorecepting outer segments.
 The net effect of this anatomical change is to multiply the light sensitivity of the retina by a factor of eight to ten with no loss of focus.

+Pupillary dilation is a biological process that contributes a relatively minor amount to night vision.
+In humans, the irises can adjust the size of the pupil from 2 mm in bright light, to as large as 8 mm in dark conditions, but this varies by individual and age, with age causing the maximal pupil diameter to decrease.
+However, some humans are capable of dilating their pupils to over 9 mm in diameter in the dark, giving them better night vision capabilities.

-Night vision technologies
+Night-vision technologies

 Night vision technologies can be broadly divided into three main categories: image intensification, active illumination, and thermal imaging.
+Digital night vision is also emerging, which instead uses high sensitivity CMOS image sensors with a passthrough system.